hzmj07/planner/README.md

-# Welcome to your Expo app 👋
+# Welcome to planner app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).